Windows Notepad: Encoding support

+Starting with Windows 10 1809 Insider build, it supports Unix-style (LF) and Classic Mac OS -style (CR) line endings, along with the native DOS/Windows CRLF style.
+Before this, only CRLF line endings were recognized.

+Opening and editing in left-to-right and right-to-left based languages are done via RichEdit controls and input method editors, available in versions for Windows XP or later.

 Limitations

 Notepad used a built-in window class named EDIT.
 The maximum file size Notepad can open depends on operating system limitations on the size of the EDIT window class, with a different limit in each version of Windows.
 Because of this limitation, on Windows 3.0, Windows 3.1, and Windows 3.11, Notepad could not open files larger than 54 KB.
 (Microsoft recommended using another text editor for opening files larger than 45 KB.)
 This limit was extended to 64 KB in Windows 95, with users now directed to WordPad for larger files.
 On Windows XP, Notepad was limited to 32 MB and declined to open bigger files.
 On Windows 11, Notepad uses the RichEdit control.
 The size limit was raised to about 1 GB, and attempting to open any file larger than that shows a dialog box suggesting that the user open it with a different text editor.